dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/dependency-properties-overview.md

 ---
 title: "Dependency properties overview"
-description: A property that's backed by the WPF property system is known as a dependency property.
-This overview describes the WPF property system and the capabilities of a dependency property. ms.date: "09/23/2021" ms.topic: overview
+description: Learn about the WPF property system and the capabilities of a dependency property, which is a property that's backed by the WPF property system. ms.date: "09/23/2021" ms.topic: overview
 dev_langs: